The General Rule: Life Insurance Death Benefits Are Tax-Free

 What is the transfer-for-value rule in life insurance?

 The transfer-for-value rule states that if a life insurance policy is sold or transferred in exchange for something of value, the death benefit received by the new owner becomes partially taxable as ordinary income.
 The taxable amount equals the death benefit minus the purchase price and any premiums paid after the transfer.
-Several exceptions exist, including transfers to the insured, business partners, or corporations where the insured is a shareholder.
+Several exceptions exist, including transfers to the insured, business partners, or corporations where the insured is a shareholder or officer.